ajaygunalan/mycobot_ros2/README.md

 ## Quick Start

-clone this repo inside the `src` of your `ros2_ws`, then go to the root of your workspace and check the dependencies by:
+Clone this repo inside the `src` of your `ros2_ws`, then go to the root of your workspace and check the dependencies by:

 ```
 rosdep install -i --from-path src --rosdistro jazzy -y